• Skip to primary navigation

 Notes

 This recipe makes two loaf cakes.
-To freeze one (or both!) of them, wrap it tightly in plastic wrap, and then in foil or an air-tight ziplock bag.
+To freeze one (or both!) of them, wrap the undecorated loaf tightly in plastic wrap, and then in foil or an air-tight ziplock bag.
 The cake can be stored in the freezer for up to three months.
-Defrost completely before unwrapping, adding the icing and decorating (if desired), and serving.
+Defrost completely before unwrapping, then add the icing and decoration (if desired), and serve.

 Nutrition